 - Cook the steak.
 Place the steak on the grill and cook for about 4 to 5 minutes per side.
-If you prefer your steak medium to well done, you will likely need to cook a few more minutes.
+If you prefer your steak medium to well done, you will likely need to cook it a few more minutes.

 - Insert meat thermometer.
 Beef’s tender, juicy texture is optimum when cooked to medium rare (145°F) to medium (160°F) doneness.
 To determine doneness, insert an instant-read thermometer horizontally into the side of the steaks.
 Place the thermometer in the thickest part.
-The thermometer should not touch bone, fat or the grill.
+The thermometer should not touch bone, fat, or the grill.

 - Let rest.
-Once it’s reached the desired temperature, remove from the grill and tent with foil.
+Once it’s reached the desired temperature, remove it from the grill and tent with foil.
 Let the steak rest for 5 minutes before serving.

 Favorite Veggies to Grill with Steak

 - Tomatoes and green beans: This is my favorite combo.
 Just place in foil, drizzle with olive oil and salt and pepper.
-Then fold up sides and cook for about 15 minutes.
+Then fold up the sides and cook for about 15 minutes.

-- Corn: Grill your corn by wrapping in foil and cook for 10 minutes, turning occasionally.
+- Corn: Grill your corn by wrapping it in foil and cook for 10 minutes, turning occasionally.
 To elevate your corn, try making Mexican street corn or easy corn salad.

 - Asparagus: Coat asparagus with oil and salt and pepper to taste.
 Grill on high for 2-3 minutes.
 I like my asparagus a little crunchy, but grill for 1-2 more minutes if you prefer softer.